Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Results

 \subsubsection{Disrupting communication between the two levels yields perseveration behavior}

-We next test the effect of impairing communication between the two hierarchical levels, as studied in~\citep{den_bakker_sharp-wave_2022}.
-In this experiment, when a hippocampal SWR is detected, the medial prefrontal cortex (mPFC) is disrupted optogenetically -- and this impairment produces perserveration with the current rule.
+The previous simulations illustrate that disruptions of the HAI model permit reproducing empirical findings of rodent studies~\citep{den_bakker_sharp-wave_2022,jadhav_awake_2012}.
+However, our model permits realizing synthetic experiments -- for example, other types of disruptions -- that have not been studied empirically so far, but which could be interpreted as novel predictions of the model.

-Here, we model this disruption by completely impairing the communication between the two levels -- by preventing level 1 from sending any bottom-up information to level 2 in the HAI agent.
+Here, we investigate the potential effects of a disruption of hippocampal - prefrontal communication that completely impairs the communication between the two levels of the HAI model.
+Specifically, in this simulation, we prevent level 1 from sending any bottom-up information to level 2.
+This is a severe impairment, since hierarchical inference rests upon the reciprocal messages passing between the two levels -- and level 2 only receives observations from level 1, not from the environment.
 Figure~\ref{fig:perseveration} shows the differences between the physical trajectory of the intact HAI agent (left) and the disrupted HAI agent (right) in which communication between the two levels is impaired.
 The shade of the trajectory indicates the order of visits (lighter is earlier).
 The figure shows that while the intact HAI agent follows the correct rule, the disrupted HAI agent perseveres in choosing the center corridor.

 Interestingly, the agent does check at the unambiguous T-junction to self-localize and ensure that it is still in the correct corridor (which is a feature of the epistemic dynamics of active inference, see Section~\ref{sect:hai}), but never selects the next goal in the task rule.
 This is because, without the bottom-up message from level 1, level 2 is unable to correctly recognize that one phase of the task has been achieved and hence never updates the top-down plan.
-This result is in line with the findings of~\citep{den_bakker_sharp-wave_2022}, that showed perseveration behavior with impaired hippocampal - prefrontal communication.
+This result illustrates the possibility to use the model to generate novel predictions -- in this case, about how disrupting communication between the two levels produces perseveration -- which could be subsequently tested empirically.